Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Background and Related Work

-However, much of this research has concentrated on the direct relationship between platforms and workers, with comparatively less attention to how intermediary institutions, such as third-party service providers, outsourcing firms, or managerial brokers, mediate, interpret, and operationalize algorithmic systems.
-These actors increasingly serve as epistemic and organizational bridges between opaque platforms and fragmented labor forces, playing a significant yet under-theorized role in shaping how algorithmic control is enacted on the ground.
-Our study contributes to this emerging line of inquiry by examining how such intermediaries not only interpret algorithmic logic but also strategically construct and institutionalize folk theories of algorithms to govern labor through belief, affect, and aspiration.
+However, much of this research has concentrated on the direct relationship between platforms and workers, with comparatively less attention to how intermediary institutions, such as third-party service providers, outsourcing firms, or managerial brokers mediate algorithmic systems.
+These actors have been increasingly serving as epistemic and organizational bridges between opaque platforms and fragmented labor forces, playing a significant yet under-theorized role in shaping how algorithmic control is enacted on the ground.